Douglas Hofstadter: Personal life

 Hofstadter was married to Carol Ann Brush until her death.
 They met in Bloomington, and married in Ann Arbor in 1985.
-They had two children, Danny and Monica.
-Carol died in 1993 from the sudden onset of a brain tumor, glioblastoma multiforme, when their children were 5 and 2.
+They had two children.
+Carol died in 1993 from the sudden onset of a brain tumor, glioblastoma multiforme, when their children were young.
 The Carol Ann Brush Hofstadter Memorial Scholarship for Bologna-bound Indiana University students was established in 1996 in her name.
 Hofstadter's book Le Ton beau de Marot is dedicated to their two children and its dedication reads "To M. & D., living sparks of their Mommy's soul".

-In 2010, Hofstadter met Baofen Lin in a cha-cha-cha class, and they married in Bloomington in September 2012.
+In 2010, Hofstadter met his second wife, Baofen Lin, in a cha-cha-cha class.
+They married in 2012 in Bloomington.